kevinctofel/blog2/content/post/2020-06-28-should-everyone-build-their-own-pc-at-least-once.md

 I used to build PCs on my own about 30 years ago, so I have some experience in the build process.
 And literally, the only tool you need is a Philips-head screwdriver.
 Things haven't changed much.

 In an hour and 45 minutes, I had everything assembled and got the machine to POST, meaning, the power on self-test (POST) worked.
-It took longer to install Microsoft Windows on the machine than it did to build it.
+It took longer to install Microsoft Windows and update all of the drivers and other key files on the machine than it did to build it.

 ![](/images/pc-internals.jpg)